interlay/interlay.github.io/docs/start/beta.md

 ## Lottery (200 DOT)

 !> Important: You will need to submit your Polkadot address (starting with "1..") to participate in the lottery.
-Otherwise we cannot match your address on the PolkaBTC bridge with your Polkadot address.
+Otherwise we cannot match your address on the interBTC bridge with your Polkadot address.
 If you already have submitted your DOT address via the form (https://forms.gle/V6LsUb3J9qR6oJCN8), you don't need to do it again.

 To provide more incentive for users to create numerous transactions and stress-test the system, we are running a lottery.
 The lottery will run for four weeks and each week a payout of 50 DOT is made.

 ### Users

-1. Create issue and redeem requests via the [PolkaBTC app](https://beta.polkabtc.io/app) or feel free to automate this process using the [polkabtc js library](https://github.com/interlay/polkabtc-js) (size doesn't matter - create as many as you like to increase your chance of winning)
+1. Create issue and redeem requests via the [interBTC app](https://beta.polkabtc.io/app) or feel free to automate this process using the [polkabtc js library](https://github.com/interlay/polkabtc-js) (size doesn't matter - create as many as you like to increase your chance of winning)
 1. Make sure that the requests are completed (issue and redeem requests executed).
 Only executed requests qualify for the lottery.
 1. Fill in the form to receive DOT: [https://forms.gle/V6LsUb3J9qR6oJCN8](https://forms.gle/V6LsUb3J9qR6oJCN8)
 1. Week 1-4: Interlay will select one issue and one redeem request at random.